The Price of Love (short story collection)

-The Price of Love (2009) is the second collection of short stories by Peter Robinson; stories previously published in crime anthologies and magazines.
-They include an Inspector Banks novella and three Inspector Banks short stories.
-Canadian detective fiction writer Robinson is the author of the Inspector Banks series.
-Eleven stories, subtitled Eleven ways to pay with your life.
+The Price of Love (2009) is the second collection of short stories by Canadian detective fiction writer Peter Robinson, the author of the Inspector Banks series.

+The book collects eleven stories previously published in crime anthologies and magazines, including an Inspector Banks novella and three Inspector Banks short stories.
+Robinson is.
+The book is subtitled "Eleven ways to pay with your life".

 The stories are set in Yorkshire, London, Canada (often Toronto) or the United States.
 Several involve miscarriages of justice: either an innocent person convicted or no-one convicted.
-Those from anthologies often involve a theme specified by the editor, which is given below if stated by Robinson in the Afternotes to the collection.
+Those from anthologies often involve a theme specified by the editor, which is given below if stated by Robinson in the afternotes to the collection.
 The year of original publication is given in brackets.